olemb/dbfread/README.rst

 FoxBase+ and Clipper. dbfread makes it easy to get data out of these files.

-If you also need to write and create DBF files check out `dbfpy
+If you also need to write DBF files check out `dbfpy
 <https://pypi.python.org/pypi/dbfpy/>`_.